backdrop-contrib/similar/README.md

 - Install this module using the official Backdrop CMS instructions at https://backdropcms.org/guide/modules

-- Place the Similar Entries block into any layout at Administration > Structure
-  > Laouts (admin/structure/layouts).
+- Place the Similar Entries block into any layout at Administration > Structure > Laouts (admin/structure/layouts).

-- To customize the Similar entries block, navigate to Administration > Structure
-  > Views (admin/structure/views) and edit the view named Similar Entries.
+- To customize the Similar entries block, navigate to Administration > Structure > Views (admin/structure/views) and edit the view named Similar Entries.
 The Similar Entries view uses a special contextual filter.
-This contextual filter must be present for the view to be able to determine similarity.
+This contextual filter must be present for the view to to determine similarity.

 - Similar entries indexes field tables when cron runs.
 If you add a new field you can force Similar Entries to index it immediately by navigating to